Caring for caregivers: Support services and policy changes

 - Reauthorize the Older Americans Act (OAA) and the RAISE Family Caregivers Act: These federal laws are vital in providing comprehensive, consistent support for caregivers.
 The OAA funds programs that help older adults maintain independence and health, while the RAISE Act mandates the creation of a National Family Caregiving Strategy to address caregivers' diverse needs.6,7

-- Increase federal funding: Boosting funding for the implementation of the National Strategy for Caregivers, through grants and pilot programs at both the national and state levels, would help bridge the current gaps in support services.
+- Stabilize federal funding: As more people age and require care, additional funding is needed for the implementation of the National Strategy for Caregivers.
+Grants and pilot programs at both the national and state levels can help bridge the current gaps in support services.

 - Policy recommendations: Introducing paid family and medical leave, providing caregiver tax credits and reforming Medicare and Medicaid to enhance caregiver support in home and community settings.